 2020 NASSP Advocacy Conference Deadline Approaching

-Education is a collaborative endeavor, and we can’t succeed without individuals and organizations—both inside and outside education—who support us in our mission.
-NASSP recognizes those contributions to school leadership with the Distinguished Service Awards.
-There are two distinctions: The Distinguished Service to Education Award celebrates individuals, organizations, foundations, or publications for significantly improving or strengthening education.
-The Distinguished Service to NASSP Award recognizes people whose service has contributed significantly to NASSP’s vision to support great leaders in every school committed to the success of each student.
+Education is a collaborative endeavor, and we’re able to succeed when individuals and organizations—both inside and outside education—support us in our mission.
+The NASSP Distinguished Service Awards recognize those contributions to school leadership with two distinctions: The Distinguished Service to Education Award celebrates individuals, organizations, foundations, or publications for significantly improving or strengthening education; and the Distinguished Service to NASSP Award recognizes service that has contributed significantly to NASSP’s vision to support great leaders in every school committed to the success of each student.
 Nominations are due by March 6.
-Recipients will be honored at the National Principals Conference in July.
+Recipients of both awards will be honored at the National Principals Conference in July.
 Visit www.nassp.org/recognition for more information.